-Pritzker Associate Professor of Early Learning Policy Studies
+Professor of Public Policy, Pritzker Professor of Early Learning Policy Studies

-Lisa Gennetian is the Pritzker Associate Professor of Early Learning Policy Studies, Associate Professor in the Sanford School of Public Policy, and Faculty Affiliate in the Center for Child and Family Policy at Duke University.
+Lisa Gennetian is Professor of Public Policy and the Pritzker Professor of Early Learning Policy Studies at Duke University.
+She is a Faculty Affiliate in the Center for Child and Family Policy at Duke.
 Her research spans multiple areas of US poverty issues, including income security and stability, early care and education, and children’s development.
 Prior to moving to academia in 2016 Lisa held positions at MDRC, the Brookings Institution, and Ideas42.